-In 2023, the WBMT Nurses Standing Committee was established which immediately set out to organizing a workshop for nurses.
-Initially, the proposed workshop was intended for a small group of nurses in the Lagos University Teaching Hospital (LUTH) and the Sickle Cell Foundation Nigeria (SCFN).
+Our involvement with the Nigerian BMT Group coincided at the early stage of proposal to the Worldwide network for Blood and Marrow Transplantation (WBMT) Executive Committee on the formation of the Nurses group (NG) within the WBMT organization.
+Initially, the proposed workshop was intended for a small group of nurses in Lagos University Teaching Hospital (LUTH) and the Sickle Cell Foundation Nigeria (SCFN).
 The initiation of the proposed workshop started with a survey-questionnaire posed to the Nigerian group to determine the actual needs and concerns of the participating parties.
-A series of communications was performed, followed by meetings and plannings on the topics.
-The 35 topics of the program were lectured by 27 expert volunteers from 13 different countries ranging from North America, Latin America, Europe, Africa, Middle East, Central Asia and Asia Pacific.
-As agreed, speakers were allotted 15 minutes to discuss their topic either by virtual presentation or via a pre-recorded mode.
+A series of communications were done, followed by meetings and plannings on the topics.
+The 35 topics of the program were participated by 27 volunteer-lectures from 13 different countries ranging from North America, Latin America, Europe, Africa, Middle East, Central Asia and Asia-Pacific.
+As agreed, speakers were allotted 15 minutes to discuss their lectures either by virtual presentation or on pre-recorded mode.
 A thorough coordination with the Nigerian IT support team from LUTH was established to ensure the seamless flow of the lectures.
-The workshop took the interest of many nurses and health professionals from across the world.
+The Workshop took the interest of many nurses and health professionals from across the world.
 The registration portal has recorded at least 900+ registrants.
-Actual attendance tallied at 433+ from 37 countries of 7 regions.
-It has certainly fulfilled part of the mission and visions of the WBMT Nurses Standing Committee as it also manifested the real need to reach out to nurses in developing countries who are so motivated and eager to optimize their knowledge in the field of BMT.
+Actual attendance was high at 433+ from 37 countries of 7 regions.
+It has certainly fulfilled one of the mission and visions of the WBMT NG Committee as it also manifested the real need to reach out to nurses in developing countries who are so motivated and eager to optimize their knowledge in the field of BMT.